gbirman/tigereatssrc/README.md

 # TigerEatsCOS333

 ## Rules of thumb
-* Never push to master directly (and it is disabled).
-Always create a branch and submit a pull request.
+* Never work on or push to master directly (pushing directly to master is disabled).
+Always create a branch and submit a pull request (see below).
 * Pull requests can be then merged to the master if there is at least one approval of the pull request.

 ## How to contribute?